 Set daily, weekly, monthly reminders on your phone for certain action items you have for your goals.
 If you want to pay $100 towards your student loan debt on a certain day make sure you set a reminder on your phone.
 You can set recurring reminders too so you do it every month.
-I make sure I write down reminders in my Simplified Planner.
 I also have reminders on google calendar which syncs with my phone and computer.

 Write Down The Starting Steps